oracle/graal/docs/reference-manual/native-image/guides/create-heap-dump-from-native-executable.md

 > Note: By default, a heap dump is created in the current working directory.
 The `-XX:HeapDumpPath` option can be used to specify an alternative filename or directory.
 For example:
 > `./helloworld -XX:HeapDumpPath=$HOME/helloworld.hprof`

-> Also note: It is not possible to create a heap dump on the Microsoft Windows platform.
+> Creating a heap dump on the Microsoft Windows platform is not supported.

 ## Create a Heap Dump with VisualVM